Lake Chelan AVA: History

+a little boy sitting on the ground beside grapes hanging heavily from a vine, is labeled "Lake Chelan Grapes."
+The Faletto family continued growing grapes into the early 1900's, according to an e-mail dated November 22, 2005, from family member Rich Faletto.
+Mr. Faletto stated of his grandfather, "Old John was the vintner and winery operator in the valley, producing great wine from [grapevines] brought to the area by a group of Italians."
+The Chelan and Manson areas, within the viticultural area, comprised 154 acre of producing vineyards, according to a November 17, 1949, newspaper article written by Harry R. McMullen.
+According to the article, that year grape growers received 2 cents a pound, or $40 a ton, from the Welch Company.

-The first wine grapes were planted in the Lake Chelan region in 1891, but it wasn't until the late 20th century when the area was becoming a popular tourist destination, that a modern wine industry began to develop.
-In 2002, a group of Chelan wineries started the process of seeking federal recognition as an American Viticultural area.
-The proposal process was dealt a significant delay when, in the summer of 2007, the TTB issued a "freeze" on approving any AVA petition due to controversy surrounding the proposal for the Calistoga AVA in the Napa Valley region of California.
-One roadblock that the Lake Chelan AVA petition encountered (which also affected the Calistoga's petition) was the requirement that any winery naming an AVA as a source on their wine labels must source at least 85% of their grapes from the AVA.
-While there was a grandfather clause in the regulation for wineries existing prior to July 7, 1986, there were at least 5 wineries in the Lake Chelan AVA that contained the word "Chelan" on their labels and opened after that grandfathered cut off date.
+The first wine grapes were planted in the Lake Chelan region in 1891, but it wasn't until the late 20th century when the area became a popular tourist destination with a developed modern wine industry.
+The petitioner states that in 1998, Steve Kludt and Bob Christopher replanted apple orchards to grapes within the Lake Chelan viticultural area.
+Also, in 2000 the Kludt family opened the first bonded winery in the area and in 2001 started selling wine.
+Vineyard production in the Lake Chelan region increased from over 90 acre in 2004 to 140 acre by 2006.

+A group of Chelan wineries started the process developing a petition to submit to the TTB for an AVA application in 2002.
+The proposal process was significantly delayed when, in the summer of 2007, the TTB issued a "freeze" on approving any AVA petition due to controversy surrounding the proposal for the Calistoga AVA in the Napa Valley region of California.
+A roadblock that the Lake Chelan AVA and the Calistoga petitions encountered was the requirement that any winery bearing an AVA on its wine labels must source at least 85% of their grapes from the AVA.
+While there was a grandfather clause in the regulation for wineries existing prior to July 7, 1986, there were at least five wineries in the Lake Chelan AVA that contained the word "Chelan" on their labels and opened after the cut off date.
 All of these wineries had to submit to the labeling regulation that less than 15% of the grape used in their wines is allowed to be sourced from outside Lake Chelan AVA.

-The TTB eventually lifted that freeze and approved the petition for the Lake Chelan AVA in April 2009 with the designation slated to take effect in late May 2008.
-The approval made the Lake Chelan Washington's 11th AVA and the second wine region in the state to be recognized in 2009, following the January approval of the Snipes Mountain AVA.
+The TTB eventually lifted the roadblock and approved the Lake Chelan petition in April 2009 with the designation slated to take effect in late May 2008.
+The approval made the Lake Chelan the second wine region in the state to be recognized in 2009, following the January approval of the Snipes Mountain AVA.
+According to the petitioner, 13 bonded wineries operated in the Lake Chelan area as of the 2006 petition submission date.